Pasta Hints and Tips – Pasta Etiquette

 Use a Large Pot:

-To cook pasta properly, pasta needs a lot of water.
+To cook perfect pasta you will need to use a lot of water.
 A too-small pot and too little water encourages the pasta to clump and stick together, thus cooking unevenly.

 For a pound (16 ounces) of pasta, you will want a pot that holds at least 5 or 6 quarts of water.